manni8436/hackvent-calendar/TESTING.md

 ### JS Validation
-*   - No errors or warnings were found when passing through the official [JSHint](https://jshint.com/) validator except the warnings that pointing at the use of webkits
+*   - No errors or warnings were found when passing through the official [JSHint](https://jshint.com/)

 [Back to top](#christmas-hackathon)
 ## LIGHTHOUSE